Applying for SFA/SSFA

 What the e1132 can and can't do

 The process means that ALL correspondence will be done electronically - the serving person will be able to track the progress online.
-The increase in electronic communication has decreased calls to the HASC and this gives them more time to focus on allocations.
+The increase in electronic communication has decreased calls to the Occupancy Services Team and this gives them more time to focus on allocations.
 The Service person is able to sign the Licence to Occupy and book their 'Pre move -out', 'Move-out' and 'Move-In' appointment online.